hedgehog-manifesto/hedgehog-manifesto/README.md

 * looking to contribute to BrogueCE and support SlackBuild for Slackware 15.0
-* building PBEM server--C coding and Bash scripts
+* building PBEM server on Raspberry Pi 3--C coding and Bash scripts on Slackware
 * coding coffee-cup roguelike in C/ncurses

 <!---